adamsilver/maintainablecss.com-jekyll/_chapters/06-modules.md

 A module is made up of components.
 Without the components, the module is incomplete or broken.

-For example a sofa is made up of the frame, upholstry, legs, cushions and back pillows, all of which are required components to allow the sofa to function as designed.
+For example a sofa is made up of the frame, upholstery, legs, cushions and back pillows, all of which are required components to allow the sofa to function as designed.

 A logo *module* might consist of copy, an image and a link, each of which are components.
 Without the image the logo is broken, without the link the logo is incomplete.